okfn/website/README.md

 - libsasl2
 - Python Imaging Library (PIL) dependencies, see [here](http://stackoverflow.com/a/21151777/3449709) for a quick ubuntu instructions.

-You may also wish to follow any install instructions inside a Python virtual environment.
+You may also follow the install instructions inside the Python virtual environment.
 Explaining `virtualenv` is outside of the scope of this README, but [this tutorial might help](http://hackercodex.com/guide/python-development-environment-on-mac-osx/).

 ## Running in development